tustin2121/James_Somerton_Transcripts/_videos/xLuNGhQPDHM.md

 But how did this happen?
 How did the woman who told an entire generation of kids that being their true selves is good, and the right thing… end up doing a 180 and completely disavowing a whole group of people <span class="add">that are</span> just trying to live their lives?

-I mean it came as a hell of a shock to me but it wasn’t all that shocking <span class="del">to people</span> who know what’s going on in current mainstream British feminism.
-An anti-trans strain of feminism has *always* simmered under the surface, but it’s really come to light over the last few years in <span class="del">England</span><span class="add">the U.K.</span>, especially after the proposed changes to the nation’s Gender Recognition Act.

 </james>
 <from></from>
 </compare>

 <compare>
 <james {% include timecode %}>

+I mean it came as a hell of a shock to me but it wasn’t all that shocking <span class="del">to people</span> who know what’s <mark>going on in current mainstream British feminism.</mark> <mark>An anti-trans strain of feminism has *always* simmered under the surface, but it’s really come to light over the last few years</mark> in <span class="del">England</span><span class="add">the U.K.</span>, <mark>especially after the proposed changes to the nation’s Gender Recognition Act.</mark>

 <mark>The Gender Recognition Act, a law put on the books in 2004,</mark> sets up <mark>the legal process for trans people to change their legal</mark> gender <mark>on their birth certificates</mark>.
 Because at the time that decision was not made by you, or your doctor, but <mark>by an anonymous group of beurocrats</mark>.<sup class="add">[sic: bureaucrats]</sup>